-In spite of their grief, they decided to do everything they could for their child.
+In spite of the test results, they decided to do everything they could for their child.
 They named her Emma Grace and made arrangements for her to be delivered in a hospital 80 miles from home that would give her the best chance for survival.
 They told a few friends the details of their situation but they requested that there be no baby shower.
 They asked instead for prayers of blessing on Emma Grace and their family.

 From the moment she was carried into her home, she was never laid into a bed to sleep, never placed in a baby seat.
-For sixteen days she was cradled in the loving arms of parents and grandparents.
-For sixteen days lullabyes were gently sung in her ears, she was prayed over and constantly cuddled.
-For the sixteen days of her short life, she was showered with constant attention and unconditional love.
-Emma Grace, whether sleeping or awake, night and day was held in their arms and in their love.
+For sixteen days she was cradled in the loving arms of parents and grandparents as they gently sang lullabyes while kissing the top of her head.
+For sixteen days, whether sleeping or awake, night or day, Emma Grace was held in their arms and in their love.

 “O love that will not let me go.”